vytnguyenucsb/ece136-lab1/README.md

 The "aux" folder is in case you need to include something else like a piece of code or a pdf file, or anything else.

+I hope you have your tex compiler on your machine, yeah? ;)